 Fruit trees are an important natural and economic tool available to alleviate hunger and poverty, and combat climate change.

-51,000 fruit trees for Bundelkhand July 2017
+2017 - 51,000 fruit trees

-This year we aim to plant and nurture 51,000 fruit trees for 120 marginal farmers, fruit trees which will provide food and income in Anaoura village, Lalitpur, Bundelkhand, UP, India.
+This year too we aim to plant and nurture 51,000 fruit trees for 120 marginal farmers, fruit trees which will provide food and income in Anaoura village, Lalitpur, Bundelkhand, UP, India.

 Do contribute and have a few fruit trees planted